a16z-infra/JungleGym/README.md

    import requests
    import json
    """
-   Get the task from the WebArena dataset page in junglegym.ai/WebArena (or from the API) Desired task details:
+   Get the desired task from the WebArena dataset page in junglegym.ai/WebArena (or from the API) Desired task details:
    Website = 'http://shop.junglegym.ai' (WebArena's sandboxed emulated shopping website) Task = "What is the price range for products from ugreen?"